RamBrodett/MacOS_Icons/README.md

 ## This is a SLATE GRAY THEME Icon Repository

-current available icons i created are for:
+current available icons are for:
 - Messenger
 - Spotify
 - Iterm